DamoM73/turtle_vid_tute/lesson_3.md

 > **Index**
 >
-> `index` is a programming convention that represents a count in a loop.
+> `index` is a programming convention that represents a counter in a loop.
 You can call it anything you want, but the convention is to call it `index`.

-If you run the code you get:
+If you run the code you get: the following.

 ```
 1